Interferometer Techniques for Gravitational-Wave Detection: Interferometric Length Sensing and Control

-In Figure~\ref{fig:cav-powerenhance} we have plotted the circulating power in a Fabry--P\'erot cavity as a function of the laser frequency.
+In Figure~\ref{fig:cav-powerenhance} we have plotted the circulating power in a Fabry-Perot cavity as a function of the laser frequency.
 The steep features in this plot indicate that such a cavity can be used to measure changes in the laser frequency.
 From the equation for the circulating power (see Equation~(\ref{eq:cav-power})),

 we can see that the actual frequency dependence is given by the $\cos(2 k L)$ term.
 Writing this term as

 we can highlight the fact that the cavity is in fact a reference for the laser frequency in relation to the cavity length.
 If we know the cavity length very well, a cavity should be a good instrument to measure the frequency of a laser beam.
 However, if we know the laser frequency very accurately, we can use an optical cavity to measure a length.
 In the following we will detail the optical setup and behaviour of a cavity used for a length measurement.
 The same reasoning applies for frequency measurements.
 If we make use of the resonant power enhancement of the cavity to measure the cavity length, we can derive the sensitivity of the cavity from the differentiation of Equation~(\ref{eq:cav-power}), which gives the slope of the trace shown in Figure~\ref{fig:cav-powerenhance},